 Parents Evenings are held in the autumn and spring term.
 An open evening is held in the summer term where children invite their parents to come into their classrooms to celebrate the work they have done.
-In addition, parents may request a consultation with their child's teacher if they wish.
+In addition following the annual report to parents, parents may request a consultation with their child's teacher if they wish.

-There are also informal drop-in sessions for parents to chat to the class teacher as well as Parent Information events.
+At the start of the year there are informal drop-in sessions for parents to chat to the class teacher and Parent Information events.